coateshl/nextgenresearcher-2018/docs/fellowship.md

 - Open software & software citation

 ## Why apply?
-Beyond learning how to improve your research workflows, the program will provide opportunities to: connect with colleagues and potential mentors across the IUPUI campus Tap into the wealth of resources available on the IUPUI campus and within the IU system write for the PLoS SciComm Blog
+Beyond the learning opportunities and workshops, the program will provide opportunities to:
+- explore new practices to improve your research processes and workflows
+- connect with colleagues and potential mentors across the IUPUI campus to build your support network
+- tap into the wealth of resources available on the IUPUI campus and across the IU system
+- talk about and share your research with a wide audience
+- compete for 3 prizes to support your research
+# - write for the PLoS SciComm Blog - waiting for confirmation on this

 ## How to apply?
-Review the application questions [add link] and letter of support template [add link] Think about what you want to get out of the program Get your letter of support
+Review the application questions (coming soon) and letter of support template (coming soon) Think about what you want to get out of the program Get your letter of support
-Submit your application form and letter of support [add link]
+Submit your application form and letter of support (coming soon)

 ## Program Schedule
 June - December 2018